node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ### rpi-gpio nodes

 These use a python `nrgpio` command as part of the core install.
 This provides a way of controlling the GPIO pins via nodes in the Node-RED palette.
+Your user needs to be in the gpio group.

+    sudo adduser $USER gpio

 #### First Flow - Blink - gpio